 Let’s get started!

 A few quick basics before we dive in.
-First, in order to use Facebook Ads, you need to have a business page.
+First, in order to use Facebook Ads, you need to have a business page on Facebook.
 This is different than your personal Facebook profile.
 You can do this in just a few minutes by following these instructions.

 Once you create your page, you’re going to be using the “All tools” section of your page to create your ads.

-Okay, now that we’ve gotten the basics out of the way, let’s talk about how to grow your email list rapidly using Facebook Ads.
+Okay, now that we’ve gotten the basics out of the way, let’s talk about how to grow your email list rapidly with Facebook Ads.

 The first step to creating a Facebook Ad campaign to grow your email list is to create a lead magnet that will entice people to hand over their email address.
 A lead magnet is something of value that you offer for free in exchange for someone’s contact information.